Movement Overview

 It brings attention into contact with what already holds it.

-What carries weight tends to gather attention before language fully catches up.
+What carries weight often gathers attention before language fully catches up.

 How Movement Organizes